boshkins/pelopia/doc/HLD.md

 Use MS Visual Studio 2013.

 ###Linux (gcc/Makefiles)
 Make sure any code developed for MS Visual Studio also works on Linux, by using continuous integration.
 Use g++ as the Linux compiler.
+Identify the minimum supported version of gcc.

 ###CMake
 Investigate using CMake to generate MS Visual Studio project files and makefiles.

 ##Continuous integration
-Find a CI tool that supports both MSVS and Linux makefiles.
-At a later stage, add CI for Android, iOS, OSX.
+Ideally, use one CI tool that supports MSVS projects (Windows) and gmake makefiles (Linux/OSX), as well as Python and node.js.
+At a later stage, add CI for Android, iOS.

 ##Documentation
-Use doxygen for auto-generated documentation.
+Use doxygen for auto-generated documentation on the declarations included in the API.
 Maintain README.md at the top level for (links to) everything else.

 ##Delivery
-The deliverable is a set of header files and a static library.
+The deliverable is a set of header files, a static library and documentation.

 Being the open source project, always consider that the deliverables can be built from sources.
 As an easier-to-use alternative, create .msi (.zip?) file for Windows, .rpm (tar?) for Linux, .jar for Android, ? for iOS/OSX.
 Where required, the installation package has to include the C++ run time support library.